CDDLeiden/DrugEx/docs/use.rst

 ..  code-block:: bash

-    # input is in ./data/AR_ligands.tsv
+    # input is in ./data/LIGAND_RAW_small.tsv
-    drugex dataset -i AR_ligands.tsv -mc CANONICAL_SMILES -o arl -mt graph
+    drugex dataset -i LIGAND_RAW_small.tsv -mc CANONICAL_SMILES -o arl -mt graph

-This will tell DrugEx to preprocess compounds saved in the :code:`CANONICAL_SMILES` column of the :code:`AR_ligands.tsv` file (the file can be found in :code:`tutorial/jupyter/data`).
+This will tell DrugEx to preprocess compounds saved in the :code:`CANONICAL_SMILES` column of the :code:`LIGAND_RAW_small.tsv` file
+(You can download example data sets from `this link <https://drive.google.com/file/d/1lYOmQBnAawnDR2Kwcy8yVARQTVzYDelw/view>`_).

 The resulting input files will be saved in the data folder and given a prefix (:code:`arl`).
 You can then finetune the pretrained molecule generator preprocessed molecules with the :code:`train` script: